vsteve96/SaveTheWorld/README.md

 The project contains a 404 error page, that follows the website's overall design, and makes it easy for the users to navigate back to the Home page.

+## Deployment ##

+The site was deployed to GitHub pages.

+- In the GitHub repository, navigated to the Settings tab
+- From the source section drop-down menu, selected the Master Branch
+- Once the master branch has been selected, the page has been automatically refreshed with a detailed ribbon display indicating the successful deployment.

 ## Acknowledgements

 I'd like to express my gratitude to Graeme Taylor, my mentor, for helping me get through my first milestone project work, by his excellent guidance and support.